jcaffet/hypnos/README.md

 ## How to use Hypnos as a child account user

 In the child account point of view, there is no business logic to develop.
-The only thing to do is to add the appropriate tag to the concerned ressouces : NonBusinessHoursState
+The only thing to do is to
+- add the appropriate tag to the concerned ressouces : NonBusinessHoursState
+- deploy the child role stack
+- specify the account in the S3 config bucket

 The NonBusinessHoursState tag values could be :
 - terminated : for auto-scaling groups, terminates the attached instances